Maximally Degenerate Floquet Structure and Possible Nonexistence of Optimal Control in a Pendulum Swing-Up Problem: Stability analysis

 Note that the conserved quantities $\Gamma_1$, $\Gamma_3$ are

-From (\ref{eqn:app_conserv_original}) in Theorem~\ref{thm:app_expansion} of Appendix~\ref{appdx:hamperturb}, we search a new $H^2$ that depends only on $\Theta$ and $r$, which is our criteria of being "simple."
+From (\ref{eqn:app_conserv_original}) in Theorem~\ref{thm:app_expansion} of Appendix~\ref{appdx:hamperturb}, we search a new $H^2$ that depends only on $\Theta$ and $r$, which is our notion of "simple" (see Appendix~\ref{appdx:hamperturb}).
 The computation procedure in Appendix~\ref{appdx:hamperturb} is written with Poisson brackets which are canonically invariant.
-So, we can now work with the coordinates $(R,\Theta, r,\theta)$.
+So, we may work in the coordinates $(R,\Theta, r,\theta)$.
 In this case, the Poisson bracket for functions $u,\,v$ is

 The Hamiltonian $H(\bm{z})$ in (\ref{eqn:ham_upto_3_z}) is now rewritten in the new coordinates;

 where

 Here, we have the following correspondence with the procedure in Appendix~\ref{appdx:hamperturb};